 UK Study Tours at Cambridge

-On arrival in Cambridge mid to late morning you will be taken on a 1 hour walking tour of some of the finest University buildings plus the museums and churches in Cambridge.
-You will also see the River Cam and witness some of the people punting along.
+On the walking tour with your guide you will be shown some of the finest University buildings plus the museums and churches in Cambridge.
+You will also see the River Cam and witness some of the people punting along the river.
 Other sights include the graduation building called Senate House and on Saturdays the outdoor market.

-When the tour finishes you will have between 3 and 4 hours of free time to go inside some of the University Colleges (entrance cost may apply) or museums (free) or maybe try punting along the River Cam (extra cost) or simply go shopping for souvenirs and gifts.
+When the tour finishes you will have between 3 and 4 hours of free time for lunch and an opportunity to go inside some of the University Colleges (entrance cost may apply) or the museums (free) or maybe try punting along the River Cam (extra cost) or simply go shopping for souvenirs and gifts.

 Student Top Attractions in Cambridge